 - People.
 Chinese people are famous for their hospitality.
 They will do their best to share their culture with you.
 They can show you their hometown or even invite you to a family dinner.

 - High standard of living.
-China is a technologically advanced country and the government does its best to simplify the people’s lives.
+China is a technologically advanced country and has a high level of infrastructure and services.

 - Cultural differences.
 At first, you may find it hard to get used to a new culture.
 You may miss the way things are at your home, or there may even be a palpable cultural disconnect.